Mason, a Republican, was a senator from Virginia from 1794 to 1803.

 From Jun 1795 to Mar 1803, Mason missed 96 of 496 roll call votes, which is 19.4%.
-This is worse than the median of 14.3% among the lifetime records of senators serving in Mar 1803.
+This is on par with the median of 14.3% among the lifetime records of senators serving in Mar 1803.
 The chart below reports missed votes over time.

 |Dec 1795-Jan 1796||7||2||28.6%||60th|

 |Dec 1797-Feb 1798||17||2||11.8%||78th|